Questions and answers for pharmacists

 - there has been no recent brand change.

 Registered private hospitals can use a BSO for bulk supplies of funded medicines and related products.

 For rest homes and other facilities that are not registered as hospitals, practitioners should use an individual prescription or practitioners supply order (PSO).

 What medicines can be ordered on a BSO?

 Any reasonable monthly quantity of any pharmaceutical, provided all requirements in the listing are met.

 If the listing states ‘only on a prescription’, 'not on a BSO', has a Retail Pharmacy Specialist restriction, or the pharmaceutical requires a Special Authority, it is not funded on a BSO.
 The only exception to this is ivermectin which can be obtained on a BSO with a valid Special Authority for one patient.

-Wastage may be claimed on a number of medicines including liquid antibiotics and s29 medicines.
-Note that for Cost Brand Source (CBS) or OP dispensings the whole pack can be claimed, so wastage does not apply.
+Wastage can be claimed on some medicines, including liquid antibiotics that are diluted at the time of dispensing and s29 medicines.
+Wastage does not apply for medicines that are Cost Brand Source (CBS) or OP because the whole pack can be claimed.